-It’s no surprise that your genetics can play a role in determining how you perform exercises.
-While most people falsely point to genetics as an excuse for deciding not to workout themselves, genetics do come into play when we’re dealing with limb lengths.
+It’s no surprise that your genetics can play a role in determining how you perform exercises and your physique.
+While most people falsely point to bad ab genetics, bad shoulder genetics, or bad squatting genetics as an excuse for deciding not to workout themselves, genetics do come into play when we’re dealing with limb lengths.

 The major bones in your lower body include your Femur and Tibia/Fibula.
 The respective lengths of these bones and their relation to one another can highly effect how you squat.